 On a Friday night last fall, I attended a literary event in Portland where I knew several other writers, including the two writers who had curated this evening of staged conversation: a local well-known writer of fiction and nonfiction, Bill R., and his visiting friend Dave.
 I have a busy travel schedule and don’t get out with other writers in Portland that often, so I had a great time.
 Afterwards, everyone decided to walk a few blocks to a local tapas place.
 I texted to Glen that I’d be out a while longer, and our group of writers descended on the bar, where we drank and talked for a few more hours.
 Gradually, people peeled off, until there were about six or seven of us left, including Bill and Dave.
 At one point, I looked around the circle and realized briefly that I was the only woman left in the group; I was a little disappointed the other women had gone, but then I got caught up in the conversation and forgot about it.

 I was enjoying the chat about literary gossip and publishing when people started talking about getting together the following day at Bill’s house to continue the conversation as a sort of house party while Dave was in town.
-It sounded like fun — I thought I might even try to persuade Glen to come along — so though I wasn’t sure if I’d actually make it over there the next day, I said, “sure, that sounds like fun — count me in.”
+It sounded like fun — I thought I might even try to persuade Glen to come along — so though I wasn’t sure if I’d actually make it over there the next day, I said I’d like to be there.

-Then Bill, sitting next to me where we had been enjoying a perfectly civil and professional writerly conversation all evening, suddenly looked me right in the eye and said, “Great!
+Then Bill, sitting next to me where we had been chatting about writing all evening, suddenly looked me right in the eye and said, “Great!
 Then we can all take turns fucking you.”

 After 59 years of being a female on this planet, each year full of its own serious gender-related challenges, you’d think I would have finally come up with a way to handle comments like that.

-It silences me every time, as it has since childhood, with the same icy sudden petrifying stab in the chest.
+It silences me every time, as it has since childhood.

-And I have no excuse.
-This isn’t someone hooting from a passing car or murmuring insinuatingly on the street, out of sight before I can gather my voice.
 Bill continues to sit right next to me grinning the asinine grin that I used to like, apparently unfazed by what has just come out of his mouth.
-And this time I’m not fourteen anymore; I’m a respected writer, with dozens of years of therapy under her belt.
 We are both married and we both know that we are, but that’s not the point.
 Even if we weren’t, this kind of comment is, simply, hate speech.
 So why don’t I tell him so?
 Why don’t I say something?
-Why don’t I let him know out of bounds that was, or at the very least, tell him how I feel, or at the very least try to satisfy my curiosity about how he could ever imagine he could get away with such a remark?
+Why do I let him continue to get away with it?

 I didn’t go to the event the next day.
 And I haven’t attended any local literary social events since.
 I still don’t have the stomach for it.

-A week ago a dear friend, now in her mid-50s, told me that she recently came to understand why she never finished her Masters degree in writing.
-One afternoon over thirty years ago, she was meeting with her thesis advisor in a cafe to discuss her work when he started asking her obscene personal questions about scenes in the manuscript.
-She left the cafe in silence and didn’t tell anyone what had happened.
-Soon after, she dropped out of the program.
-She never went back to school.
+A week ago a writer friend, now in her mid-50s, told me that she now understands why she never finished her Masters degree: at a meeting with her thesis advisor in a cafe over thirty years ago, he started asking her obscene personal questions about scenes in the manuscript.
+She left the cafe in silence and soon after, she dropped out of the program.
+I’m sure many women can relate to this kind of thing.
+When it is multiplied so many times over, the effects on the culture are overwhelming.

-Yet when we are writers, there’s another dimension too.
-When we are writers, it’s not just our voices that are silenced when we are silenced, but our lives.
+While most women likely have an endless litany of experiences like these or worse shoved down deep in our memories, when we are writers, it’s not just our voices that are silenced when we are silenced, but our lives.
 When we are writers, it’s not just for ourselves that we speak— and it’s not just for ourselves that we do not speak.

-So, for the writers who are silenced, especially the younger writers, I am speaking up now, and I’m following the lead of VIDA in starting to name, at least partially, names.
+So, for the writers who are silenced, especially the younger writers, I am speaking up now and starting to name, at least partially, names.
 I have felt what a burden silence is, and what a toll it takes, how it makes it impossible to let the experience go.
 I vow it here: I will no longer suffer the burden of secrecy in order to protect those who sexually abuse women writers, verbally or physically.
 I want to say to other women writers that what you have endured is not OK, that it is safe to speak up, that you are not alone.
 We are everywhere.
 We know what it’s like.
 We know how it feels to be ashamed.
 And none of us needs to feel ashamed anymore.

 Here are the secrets I’ve been keeping that I’ve been ashamed to share about being a writer.
 As I share them, I give up responsibility for silence: